Measurement events relative to temporal quantum reference frames: Non-ideal clocks

-To illustrate the difference between the two approaches in an extreme case, imagine that the clock has no dynamics, that is, set $\hat{H}_C =0$.
+To translate between one formalism and the other, in \cref{appendix:glm_to_hsl} we show how to compute \GLMshort probabilities in terms of \HSLshort conditional probabilities, where evolution is unitary.
+Not surprisingly, the resulting invariant observables in the \HSLshort approach have time-non-local support.
+Thus, the \GLMshort approach can be interpreted in terms of states which are solutions to the constraint given by the \HSLshort approach, but with a restriction on the available class of operators.
+This restriction, which also implies a form of time-non-locality, is a consequence of the limited resources of the clock.
+Finally, to illustrate the difference between the two approaches in an extreme case, imagine that the clock has no dynamics, that is, set $\hat{H}_C =0$.
 In the \HSLshort approach, it is still meaningful to talk about measurements.
-Even if the state of the system does not evolve relative to the clock, the operator $\hat{F}_{CS}(\tau)$ will modify the state in a non trivial way.
+Even if the state of the system does not evolve relative to the clock, the operator $\hat{F}_{CS}(\tau)$ will modify the state in a non-trivial way.
 In contrast, setting $\hat{H}_C =0$ in the \GLMshort approach makes measurements meaningless, as a working clock is necessary to trigger the interaction by which the ancilla $A$ gathers information about the measurement outcome.